microsoft/azure-pipelines-yaml/design/multi-checkout.md

 Also, we tell you how to re-use the `System.AccessToken` for other Azure Repos, but that doesn't generalize to other source providers.

 This feature will add multi-repo checkout as a first-class citizen in YAML pipelines.
+(Note: we already allow [repository resources](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema?tabs=schema#repository-resource), but they're used only for YAML templates today.)

 Goals:
 - Allow fetching multiple repositories, regardless of source host